TZstatsADS/fall2019-proj2--sec1-grp8/README.md

 + Yiwen Ma:
-- Deployed intro page and contribute to the UI design.
+- Deployed introduction page and contribute to the UI design.
 - Conducted function in the calculator tools.
 - Made analytics plots